We Can’t Charge for This — An Oral History of ‘Coffee News’

 Stan Mason: I knew people.
 Guys from Indianapolis had introduced me to some people back East.
 So when I needed some quick cash to make payroll, I didn’t have to go to Chemical Bank.
 Let’s put it that way.

 Anne Wong-Garza: By the early-’80s we were hemorrhaging cash.
 Hemorrhaging.
 Sometimes guys would come in with briefcases that looked heavy.
 When they went to leave, they’d set them down and they’d sound hollow.
 I didn’t ask questions.
 We had a safe delivered one day.
 It was the size of a truck.
 They put it in the basement.
-I figured I knew what was going on.
+They figured I knew what was going on.
+Maybe I did.
+Maybe I didn’t.

 Around that time, I remember Stan coming into my office and asking what I knew about junk bonds.
 I didn’t know anything.
 But my cousin worked at Drexel, Burnham, Lambert.
 So I gave Stan his number.